thoughtbot/dns/book/chapters/glossary.md

 **CNAME Record**

-Cannonical Name records or _CNAME records_ are a DNS record type that point a hostname to a domain name, as opposed to an IP address.
+Canonical Name records or _CNAME records_ are a DNS record type that point a hostname to a domain name, as opposed to an IP address.
 Example:

 * **Hostname**: `redirect`
 * **Target Host**: `rabbitrentals.com`